mhumphri/shop-app/README.md

 # Mic's Portfolio

 Hi.
-My name is Michael and this is my web development portfolio.
+This is my web development portfolio.
+It currently includes examples of Javascript, React, Redux, React Router CSS, JSX, Day.js, Turf (geospatial library) and Google maps Javascript API integration.
+Create React App has been used to handle webpack, Babel and ESLint.

 The live version of the site can be found at https://micsportfolio.com

 If you'd like to contact me, please email humphries_michael@hotmail.com

-## Portfolio items

-In the project directory, you can find the following portfolio items:

 ### `Hotel app`

-This item is a mock up of a search page and server for a hotel booking app.
+Hotel app is a mock up search page and server for a hotel booking app.
 The search page displays a list of hotels and a map with corresponding markers.
-Users can search for hotels by selecting a country or by navigating the map.
-The "server" component of the app returns an array of hotels with randomly generated coordinates based on either the selected country or current map bounds.

-The following libraries/fameworks have been used:
+Users can search hotels by entering a location or by navigating the map and select them either by clicking on a result from a list or by clicking on a map marker.
+Over 4000 city and country options are available which can be filtered using a text input and dropdown menu.
+The "server" component of the app uses a range of data (geographic, polulation and economic) to return an array of hotel data which includes location, prices, photos and map coordinates.
+Javascript promises are used to communcate between the front end and back end components.

+Libraries/fameworks used:

 * React
 * Redux (react-redux and redux toolkit)